 Get a guide: An Egyptologist can tell you all about the place.

 When you plan your visit, keep a few things in mind.
-Getting there early isn't just about avoiding people.
+Getting there early is not just about avoiding people.
 The heat in Egypt can be intense, especially in the middle of the day.
 A guided tour is worth it.
 A guide can give you the historical context and little details you would miss on your own.

 3. Petra, Jordan